+21 April 2022.
 There is a queue in operation at the entrance to St Paul's Cathedral.
 Since this is one of the UK's top tourist attractions, you may be expecting a long delay.
 In fact the line at St Paul's is normally at most 20 minutes.
-Since reopening in 2021, there has been minimal queuing, as I confirmed by walking there after lunch today.
+Since reopening in 2021, there has been minimal queuing, as I confirmed by walking there before lunch today.
 I discovered very short queues, despite today being in a school holiday week when you would expect more visitors.
 There is a bag search outside followed by ticket purchase inside.

 Table of Contents